dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

             [LastUpdatedDateTime] = GETDATE();
     END

-So we need a class to represent this stored procedure.
-The **StoredProcedureBase** abstract class which the framework expects all stored procedure class to inherit from expects two type parameters.
+So to call this stored procedure using teh framework we need a class to represent this stored procedure, `AccountLastUpdatedDateTimeReset`. so teh framework knows how to use this class it must inherit from the `StoredProcedureBase` abstract class.
+This is the base class which the framework expects **all** stored procedure POCO classes to inherit from.
+The `StoredProcedureBase` base class expects two type parameters to be defined for it).

     public abstract class StoredProcedureBase<TReturn, TParameters> {...}

-One *TReturn* defines the type of the which the stored procedure is to return and the other *TParameters* defines a class for the stored procedure parameters.
-If we wish to inherit from this class (which we must for the framework to function correctly) then we would have to provide a class for each.
+If we wish to inherit from this class, *which we must for the framework to function correctly*, then we must provide a class for each type parameter.
+The *TReturn* type parameter defines the type of the which the stored procedure is to return and the *TParameters* type parameter defines a class for the stored procedure parameters.
 As our procedure neither returns any values or takes any parameters we need to explicitly state this.
 The framework already provides us with concrete classes that can be used when there is no return type and or no parameter type.
-These both exist in the **Dibware.StoredProcedureFramework** namespace and are:
+These both exist in the **Dibware.StoredProcedureFramework** namespace and are the `NullStoredProcedureResult` and `NullStoredProcedureParameters` classes:

-#### NullStoredProcedureParameters
-    /// <summary>
-    /// An object that represents the absence of parameters
-    /// for a stored procedure
-    /// </summary>
-    public class NullStoredProcedureParameters
-    {
-    }

 #### NullStoredProcedureResult
+This class is used when the procedure will not return any kind of result.

     /// <summary>
     /// An object that represents the absence of an
     /// expected result from a stored procedure